-Motivation for CSC application: The successful applicant will receive rigorous and in-depth training of the complex methodological skills that are required for conducting recordings and analyses of laminar 7T fMRI data.
-This includes the optimization of scanning protocols, acquisition of 7T fMRI data, and data analyses using state-of-the-art software.
+Motivation for CSC application: The successful applicant will receive rigorous and in-depth training of the complex methodological skills that are required for conducting highly advanced analyses of intracranial EEG data.
+This includes the acquisition of intracranial EEG data (in collaboration with our clinical partners) and data analyses using state-of-the-art methods (including time-frequency analyses and machine learning methods).
 All Ph.D. students of the Department of Neuropsychology have regular weekly meetings with the lab PI (Nikolai Axmacher), which ensures detailed supervision and feedback on all steps of this challenging project.
 In addition, students are co-supervised by an experienced postdoctoral researcher and interact closely with all other lab members.
 They will actively communicate with national and international collaborators, allowing them to become integrated into a scientific network at leading research institutions.
 The Department of Neuropsychology has an outstanding publication track record in leading international journals including Science, Nature Neuroscience, Science Advances etc. Because of the highly advanced methodology and the timely topic of the project, we expect the results to be published in high-impact journals as well.
 This will put the Ph.D. student in an optimal position for a subsequent postdoctoral fellowship at an internationally leading institution and a successful scientific career.
 All Ph.D. students present their results regularly at international conferences and receive training on their presentation skills.
-Students will be encouraged to conduct short-term visits at collaborating labs, allowing them to further deepen their expertise.
+Students will be encouraged for short-term visits at collaborating labs, allowing them to further deepen their expertise.
 Ph.D. students will be integrated into the Ruhr University Research School and benefit from the opportunities of interdisciplinary exchange.